cinnData/DataSci/[DS-03] HTML data in Python.md

 In [1]: from bs4 import BeautifulSoup
 ```

-This allows us to use the function `BeautifulSoup`, which can be applied to any string containing HTML code. `BeautifulSoup` **parses** the HTML code, learning the tree structure encoded there, which is then stored in a **soup object**.
+This allows us to use the function `BeautifulSoup()`, which can be applied to any string containing HTML code. `BeautifulSoup` **parses** the HTML code, learning the tree structure encoded there, which is then stored in a **soup object**.
 Let us see how this works in our example.

-We create a string variable, whose value is the HTML document. .
+We create a string variable, whose value is the HTML document.
 The triple quote mark stops the Python interpeter having trouble with the line breaks.

 ```
 In [2]: html_str = '''<html>